HANDOUT 1 An Ethic of Affirmation and Resistance

 - Values, principles, and religious texts and sources can as easily be used to oppress as they can to liberate, and interpretations of those values, principles, texts, and sources must speak to the experiences of people on the margins.
 What is most important is whether or not a particular reading or understanding supports the survival and vibrancy of oppressed people or leads to actions that enhance their quality of life.

-- Ethical behavior enhances survival, quality of life, and capacity to experience of being fully human and valued.
+- Ethical behavior enhances survival, quality of life, and capacity to experience being fully human and valued.
 Ethical behavior redeems the exploited and marginalized, overturning invisibility and namelessness while inviting joy and celebration of humanity and identity.

 - Ethical behavior resists systems of oppression and develops the capacities of marginalized people to challenge the power structures of the dominant culture.